Symphony No. 4 (Mozart)

 The Symphony No. 4 in D major, K. 19, by Wolfgang Amadeus Mozart was composed in London during the Mozart family's Grand Tour of Europe in 1765, when Mozart was nine years old.

 Background

 Even though the original of Mozart's manuscript has not survived, the set of parts written in the hand of his father, Leopold Mozart, is preserved in the Bavarian State Library in Munich.
 It is known today that the early symphonies by young Mozart were performed at the public concerts in the Little Haymarket Theatre in London.
-It is therefore possible that these parts were written for one of these public performances, although Zaslaw concludes that the work was composed or at least completed in The Hague.
+It is therefore possible that these parts were written for one of these public performances, although Neal Zaslaw concludes that the work was composed or at least completed in The Hague.

 Structure

-The work is scored for two oboes, two French horns in D, and strings.
+The work is scored for two oboes, two horns in D, strings, and basso continuo.

 There are three movements, as was standard in the early classical music era in which the child Mozart wrote, in the typical fast–slow–fast configuration.
 They are as follows: